aksommerville/egg-202405/README.md

 - - [ ] egg_audio_get_playhead(native): Estimate driver's buffer position.
 - - [ ] egg_audio_get_playhead(native): Loop.
 Right now it just keeps counting after the song repeats.
 - [ ] Synthesizer, web.
+- - [ ] Tangled Vine: Lead instrument is clipping at attack or something.
+- - [ ] Blood for Silver: Lead is not audible.
+- - [ ] Pause or something between song changes, right now it's immediate and they can overlap a little.
 - - [ ] fx: detune
 - - [ ] Pitch wheel
 - - [ ] Readhead should wrap around on song repeats.